Ashu-NT/project_manager_Lite/docs/pm_modernization/R5H_WORKLOAD_MANAGEMENT_CLOSURE.md

 This continuation adds an 82-test focused R5 workload/presenter run and a 57-test targeted boundary run covering canonical/deep-link routes, Task Detail Time, R4.4 leveling, and R4.5 Gantt closure.
-The R5G subset is 13 passed and now executes real popup/dialog open-close and focus-return behavior at all five approved viewports.
+The final R5G hardening subset is 28 passed and executes real popup/dialog behavior, focus return, capability pagination geometry, and repeated route lifecycle at all five approved viewports.
+The assignment refresh regression and immediate mutation contract also pass together in a focused two-test check.

 ## 32. Static Tool Results